sarah-cic-uk/Code-the-Future/week-3/intro_to_accessibility.md

 **Aria-labelledby**: allows label to be set based on other IDs.
 Role elements good to do with these e.g. radio group.
 Can concatenate several labels into one .
 Can be used on hidden elements.
 Always takes precedence.
 If there is visible text labeling the element, use aria-labelledby instead.

-**Aria-describedby**: similar to labelledby but gives additional info to help the user. e.g. helper text that isn't always visible
+**Aria-describedby**: is used to indicate the IDs of the elements that describe the object.
+Similar to labelledby but gives additional info to help the user. e.g. helper text that isn't always visible

-**Aria-owns**: tells screen reader than one element is a child of another
+**Aria-owns**: When a parent/child relationship is evident on-screen, but it isn’t represented in the DOM, the aria-owns attribute can be used to establish that relationship in the accessibility layer.

 Notes:

-    None of the above should be used for non interactive elements like divs or spans Recommended for form inputs
+    Use Semantic HTML5 in Favour of ARIA
+    Don’t Alter the Meaning of Semantic Elements with ARIA Roles Interactive ARIA Elements must be Accessible by all mediums, including mouse, keyboard and more!
-    Some interactive items like buttons don't need it Over-using can be bad too
+    Over-using aria can be bad too!
-    Remember to update your labels when you change your UI!
+    Always remember to update your labels when you change your UI!

 ## Activity